Hanover Expedition: Expedition expanded

-While Pitt decided on his next actions, Don began to plan an attack into Holland alongside Tolstoy.
+While Pitt decided on his next actions, Don began to plan an attack into the Batavian Republic alongside Tolstoy.
 Their plan was slowed by the reticence of the Swedish force and the continuing confusion surrounding the intentions of the Prussians.
 Tolstoy eventually decided that he could not invest enough men into an invasion and ensure the continued blockade of Hamelin, and no attack took place.
 It was afterwards decided that Don's force, then spread about, would be brought together as one field army.
 On 27 November this new command was given to Cathcart, who would bring 12,000 reinforcements with him to bolster his army.
 Don was superseded, but continued with the army as its second in command.
 Cathcart, who had been preparing to serve as ambassador-extraordinary to Russia and Prussia, was titled "Commander-in-Chief of British Forces in Northern Europe", and was given control over Russian, Swedish, or Prussian troops as well.
 Harrowby began reporting that the Prussians were inclining towards neutrality in the conflict.

 Cathcart was issued his orders on 5 December, which expected him to work to the best of his abilities with the armies of the allied nations, but not endanger Hanover.
 Despite this aggressive step, Cathcart was also warned to take caution in his warlike manoeuvres; even if he put his army under the command of another force, such as that of Gustav IV Adolf of Sweden at Stralsund, he was allowed to refuse action if he deemed it too dangerous.
 Castlereagh even suggested that Cathcart attempt to link up with the main Russian army advancing from the east, but this was a logistically difficult proposition.
 Cathcart arrived at Cuxhaven on 15 December, making his headquarters at Bremen.
 He began to prepare for the upcoming campaign, discussing how to communicate if the rivers of Heligoland should freeze over, considering whether to advance on Holland or the Lower Rhine, and bringing his army together around the Weser.
 Before being withdrawn, the units stationed at Hamelin briefly skirmished with the defending French on 22 December, marking the only combat engaged by any of the force.
 Word of the Battle of Austerlitz threw Cathcart's plans into confusion.
 There on 2 December a Russo-Austrian army had been soundly defeated by Napoleon, and Austria had surrendered in consequence, with both allied armies all but destroyed.
 The chance of Prussia entering the conflict was heavily diminished, and the remaining Russian forces began to withdraw towards Poland.